 Asset alloca tion

 describe s the

 share of

-investments in
+investme ents in

-soecific assets
+soecific a assets.

 The sub-fund may invest in securities, money market instruments, units in undertakings for collective investment, deposits, financial derivatives, liquid assets and all other instruments insofar as permitted by the applicable laws and regulations and consistent with the object as described in the prospectus under title "Information concerning the sub-fund Climate Change Responsible Investing".